 Why Do Restaurants Fail?

-There are many reasons that a restaurant may fail, but here are the six most common reasons.
+There are many reasons that a restaurant may fail, but here are the 6 most common reasons:

-If you're worried that your restaurant may be failing, there are a few signs to keep an eye out for.
+If you're worried that your restaurant may be failing, here are 4 signs to keep an eye out for:

 Selling a failing restaurant is difficult, but not impossible.
 The best way to do this is by contacting a restaurant broker.
 These businesses specialize in connecting restaurant owners with prospective buyers and know the ins and outs of restaurant sales.